quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ### Possible causal alleles underlying the chromosome 6 mutator locus

-Three protein-coding genes involved in DNA repair overlap the C>A mutator locus on chromosome 6 and also contain nonsynonymous differences between the C57BL/6J and DBA/2J founder strains: *Ogg1*, a glycosylase that excises the oxidative DNA lesion 8-oxoguanine (8-oxoG) [@PMID:17581577], *Mbd4*, a glycosylase that removes thymine nucleotides at G:T mispairs following spontaneous deamination of methylated CpGs, and *Setmar*, a histone methyltransferase that can recruit DNA repair machinery to double-stranded breaks [@PMID:21187428;@PMID:16332963].
+Three protein-coding genes involved in DNA repair overlap the C>A mutator locus on chromosome 6 and also contain nonsynonymous differences between the C57BL/6J and DBA/2J founder strains: *Ogg1*, a glycosylase that excises the oxidative DNA lesion 8-oxoguanine (8-oxoG) [@PMID:17581577], *Mbd4*, a glycosylase that removes thymine nucleotides at G:T mispairs following spontaneous deamination of methylated CpGs, and *Setmar*, a histone methyltransferase involved in non-homologous end joining (NHEJ) of double-stranded breaks (DSBs) [@PMID:21187428;@PMID:16332963].

 Both *Ogg1* and *Mbd4* have been previously linked to somatic mutator phenotypes and carcinogenesis.
 Missense mutations and loss-of-heterozygosity in *Ogg1* have been associated with increased risk of human cancer [@PMID:22829015;@PMID:9662341], and copy-number losses of either *Ogg1* or *Mutyh* are linked to elevated rates of spontaneous C>A mutation in human neuroblastoma [@doi:10.1073/pnas.2007898118].
 Biallelic loss-of-function (LOF) mutations in human *MBD4* underlie a neoplastic syndrome that mimics forms of familial adenomatous polyposis caused by LOF mutations in *MUTYH* [@PMID:35460607].
-Similarly, biallelic loss of *MBD4* function was recently found to cause a hypermutator phenotype in the maternal germline of rhesus macaques [@doi:10.1101/2023.03.27.534460]; the macaque germline mutator phenotype primarily comprises C>T mutations at CpG and CpA sites, a mutational signature that has previously been associated with LOF mutations in *Mbd4* [@PMID:12130785].
+Similarly, biallelic loss of *MBD4* function was recently found to cause a hypermutator phenotype in the maternal germline of rhesus macaques [@doi:10.1101/2023.03.27.534460]; the macaque germline mutator phenotype primarily comprised C>T mutations at CpG and CpA sites, a mutational signature that has previously been associated with LOF mutations in *Mbd4* [@PMID:12130785].

 Although we are unable to conclusively determine that either *Setmar*, *Ogg1*, or *Mbd4* harbors the causal variant underlying the observed C>A mutator phenotype, we believe that *Ogg1* and *Mbd4* are the most plausible candidates.
-The primate *SETMAR* ortholog is involved in non-homologous end joining (NHEJ) of double-stranded breaks, but its role in DNA repair appears to depend on the function of both a SET methyltransferase domain and a *Mariner*-family transposase domain [@PMID:16332963;@PMID:24573677;@PMID:21491884].
+The primate *SETMAR* ortholog is involved in NHEJ of double-strand breaks, but its role in DNA repair appears to depend on the function of both a SET methyltransferase domain and a *Mariner*-family transposase domain [@PMID:16332963;@PMID:24573677;@PMID:21491884].
 Since the murine *Setmar* ortholog lacks the latter element, we believe it is unlikely to underlie the epistatic interaction between the chromosome 4 and 6 mutator loci in the BXDs (*Supplementary Information*).

 #### An *Ogg1* mutator allele might impair the excision of 8-oxoguanine lesions